AstroJays-Hopkins/Documentation/content/docs/specs/Meta-Guidelines.md

 1. Version: Following [semver](https://semver.org/) specifications
 2. Date: Indicating the date that the specification was last updated
-3. Status: Indicating where the specification lies alsong the specification lifecycle
+3. Status: Indicating where the specification lies along the specification lifecycle
 4. Type: Describing what type of document it is.
 Must be one of the following
    values: